Climate change, extreme weather, and health:

 My research includes building mathematical models, including Bayesian spatiotemporal models, both to analyze past trends of seasonality of human mortality and to forecast possible futures for climate change risk assessment.

-I am working jointly with the School of Public Health with Professor Majid Ezzati, and Space and Atmospheric Physics, with Professor Ralf Toumi.
+I am working in the School of Public Health with Professor Majid Ezzati, and Space and Atmospheric Physics, with Professor Ralf Toumi.

 In summer 2017 I completed an internship at the World Meteorological Organisation in Geneva, working with Dr. Joy Shumake-Guillemot in the Joint Office for Climate and Health.
 There, I gained strong policy experience working within the Global Framework for Climate Services (GFCS), as well as working with the High Impact Weather (HIWeather) to establish direct health benefits of improved short-term weather forecasting.